saadq/resumake.io/readme.md

 ## Contributing
 Contributions are very welcome, and I am always happy to help out first-timers contributors with any questions you may have.
 You can check out the [contributing.md](./contributing.md) for an in-depth guide on how to get started on working on the app.

+## Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](./code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## Donations
 If you liked the project and would like to show your appreciation, [donations](https://www.paypal.me/saadquadri) are very much appreciated.
 Or, if you'd just like to say thanks, feel free to send me an [email](mailto:saad@saadq.com).